cvs-health/testaro/README.md

 #### WAVE

 WAVE integration depends on the user having a WAVE API key.
 Use of the WAVE API depletes the user’s WAVE API credits.
-The `wave1` command performs a WAVE test with `reporttype=1` on a specified URL.
-Such a test costs 1 credit ($0.04, or less in quantity).
+The `wave1`, `wave2`, and `wave4` commands perform WAVE tests with respective `reporttype` values on a specified URL.
+Such a test costs 1, 2, or 3 credits, respectively ($0.04 per credit, or less in quantity).
 When you register with WebAIM and obtain a WAVE API key, you must add a line to your `.env` file, in the format `WAVE_KEY=x0x0x0x0x0x0x` (where `x0x0x0x0x0x0x` represents your key).

 ##### WAVE versus Axe